Friday, July 14, 2017

 Coming out of the remake of The Ring, I was left shaken and thoroughly creeped out by what I had witnessed.
 Gore Verbinski had directed a genuinely scary yet gorgeous looking horror film.
-It also helped that Naomi Watts was the lead and the rest of the cast were also excellent in the film as well.
-The word Remake is a pretty ugly word in the realm of cinema these days but every now and then, one actually gets it right and knocks it out of the park.
+It also helped that Naomi Watts was the lead and the rest of the cast were also excellent in the movie as well.
+The word Remake is a pretty ugly word in the realm of cinema these days, but every now and then, one actually gets it right and knocks it out of the park.
 The Ring was one of them that worked very well.

 The positive aspects of Rings are the fact that they've managed to go with the times and they have given us lots of updated ways that the cursed tape is able to be copied between people.
-With the advances in technology, I also enjoyed that it wasn't just televisions that Samara can emerge from in this film.
+With the advances in technology, I also enjoyed that this wasn't just televisions that Samara can emerge from in this movie.
 I also enjoyed the addition of 'The Sevens' and the whole tail and copying and passing on the curse subplot.
 I think both those elements worked well in the film.
 This is where it pretty much ends for me with Rings.

 I found that Rings also lacked in scares and tension.
 Not once did I really jump out of my skin or feel very frightened during the running time.
 The biggest jump scare feels like a direct copy of the final jump scare from The Ring.
 It's all pretty predictable.
 The movie feels like it lacks any real disturbing elements that I think the original had.
-Like the mother suffocating her own daughter and sending her into the well or even the horse on the boat scene.
+Like the mother suffocating her own daughter and sending her down the well or even the horse on the boat scene.
 This is pretty dry when it comes to scares, tension or even violence.

 DEATH TOLL: 4 + 100's In Plane Crash.